 8. The NIV is said to be “New Age” because it deletes 13 words from 1 John 4:3, thus “denying that Jesus is the Christ.”

-In Romans 1:20, the word there is qeiothj meaning “divinity” or “divine nature” while in Col. 2:9, it’s qeothj which means “deity” (the state of being God).
-Yet misinformed individuals have been roused to slander a more accurate rendition.
+In Romans 1:20, the word there is qeiothj meaning “divinity” or “divine nature” whereas in Colossians 2:9, it’s qeothj which means “deity” (the state of being God).
+Yet, due to ignorance misinformed individuals have been roused to slander a more accurate rendition.

 On pg.
 1, a table is titled “Do You Have a “holy bible?”
 It lists out 10 Bible verses in the KJV and NIV where the word “holy” wasn’t used in the latter.

 In one of these 10 verses, Matt.
-12:31 (KJV), the word “holy” was in italics because it wasn’t in the original Bible text.
-It was supplied by the translators.
-Yet Riplinger found it convenient to include it as example of modern versions being “unholy”.
-Furthermore, if this criteria is valid, then the NKJV meets up as a holy Bible and shouldn’t be attacked, yet Riplinger says the NKJV too is of the Antichrist! (pp. 101-2).
-This is highly irrational.
+12:31 (KJV), the word “holy” was in italics because it wasn’t in the original text; it was supplied by the translators.
+Yet Riplinger found it convenient to include it as example of modern versions being “unholy.”
+She’s using the KJV to judge the Greek text of the NT!
+How preposterous.

 Now, does it mean it’s a sin for the KJV to have “the book of life” in Rev. 22:19 when every Greek manuscript has the “tree of life”?
-What of Acts 8:37 and 1John 5:7 which have a very slim manuscript support?
+What of Acts 8:37 and 1 John 5:7 which have very slim manuscript support?

 “The Greek text used to translate the NIV, NASB and others was an edition drastically altered by a Spiritualist (one who seeks contact with the dead through séances), who believed he was in the ‘new age‘.”

 This is another rhetoric meant to poison the well.
-There was an endnote there referring the reader to The Life and Letters of Brooke Foss Westcott, Volume II (London, 1903), p.
+There was an end note there referring the reader to The Life and Letters of Brooke Foss Westcott, Volume II (London, 1903), p.
 252 which actually says: “…the Son of Man will vindicate His sovereignty by showing that He satisfies every need and every capacity which the struggles of a new age have disclosed.”